The Stanford Tennis School Stanford, California

 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.

-Campers should check in 15 minutes prior to first session.
+Campers should check in daily 15 minutes prior to first session.

 Campers play on 17 lighted courts at the Taube Tennis Stadium.
 In the event of rain, indoor courts are available.